larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Block Projectile

->This skill requires either the Shield skill and a shield to be in the character’s hand or the Unarmed Combat skill.
+>This skill requires either the Shield skill and a shield to be in the character's hand or the Unarmed Combat skill.
 The Block Projectile skill allows the character to Resist Physical once for each time that this skill is purchased against physical projectiles such as arrows and thrown weapons used under the Ranged Weapons skill.
 This skill is expended on use.
-This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Unarmed Combat or Shield skill.
+This is a RESIST effect. <br/>Call: "Resist"<br/>Requires the Unarmed Combat or Shield skill.

 #### Dodge

 >This skill allows the character to Resist Physical, Spell or Toxin once for each time that this skill is purchased.
 The character may choose which type of resist to use at the time of use.
 This skill is expended on use.
-This is a DODGE effect.<br/>Call: “Dodge”<br/>Requires the Murder skill and the Short Weapon skill.
+This is a DODGE effect.<br/>Call: "Dodge"<br/>Requires the Murder skill and the Short Weapon skill.

 #### Endurance

 >This skill prevents the user from becoming Dead when they otherwise might.
 The user must prepare themselves by spending 1 minute of concentration to prime this skill.
-While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare “Endurance”.
+While primed, if the user reaches 59 seconds of their Dying count, this ability triggers to return the target to 1 Body instead of becoming Dead, and the user must declare "Endurance".
 This skill is expended on use.
 This is an ENDURE effect.
 An individual cannot have more than one primed ENDURE effect at once.<br/>Requires the Critical Strike V skill.

 #### Fencing